virtual-labs/exp-gaussian-random-vectors-iiith/experiment/theory.md

 ### Central Limit Theorem (CLT)
-The CLT states that the sum (or average) of a large number of independent and identically distributed (i.i.d.) random variables tends to be normally distributed, even if the original variables are not normal.
+The CLT roughly states that the sum (or average) of a large number of independent and identically distributed (i.i.d.) random variables tends to be normally distributed, even if the original variables are not normal.
+We will discuss about CLT in detail in [CLT Experiment](https://virtual-labs.github.io/exp-central-limit-theorem-iiith/)